Accessible Textboxes

 Code Walkthrough of the Above Example

-- They use the keyboard to access the textbox (e.g. using the TAB key).
+- When the screen reader user uses the keyboard to access the textbox (e.g. by using the TAB key or swiping into the textbox on a mobile device)

 Code Walkthrough of the Above Example